google-deepmind/tapnet/README.md

-Welcome to the official Google Deepmind repository for Tracking Any Point (TAP), home of the TAP-Vid Dataset and our top-performing TAPIR model.
+Welcome to the official Google Deepmind repository for Tracking Any Point (TAP), home of the TAP-Vid Dataset, our top-performing TAPIR model, and our RoboTAP extension.

+[TAP-Vid](https://tapvid.github.io) is a benchmark for models that perform this task, with a collection of ground-truth points for both real and synthetic videos.

 [TAPIR](https://deepmind-tapir.github.io) is a two-stage algorithm which employs two stages: 1) a matching stage, which independently locates a suitable candidate point match for the query point on every other frame, and (2) a refinement stage, which updates both the trajectory and query features based on local correlations.
 The resulting model is fast and surpasses all prior methods by a significant margin on the TAP-Vid benchmark.

-[TAP-Vid](https://arxiv.org/abs/2211.03726) is a benchmark for models that perform this task, with a collection of ground-truth points for both real and synthetic videos.
+[RoboTAP](https://robotap.github.io) is a system which utilizes TAPIR point tracks to execute robotics manipulation tasks through efficient immitation in the real world.
+It also includes a dataset with ground-truth points annotated on real robotics manipulation videos.

 This repository contains the following:

 - [TAPIR Demos](#tapir-demos), both online using Colab and by cloning this repo
 - [TAP-Vid](#tap-vid-benchmark) dataset and evaluation code
+- [RoboTAP](#robotap) dataset and point track based clustering code
 - [Instructions for training](#tap-net-and-tapir-training-and-inference) both TAP-Net (the baseline presented in the TAP-Vid paper) and the TAPIR model on Kubric

 ## TAPIR Demos